Kilian/electron-create-menu/README.md

   { hideOn: ['win32', 'darwin'] }
 ```

 With these, you can adapt your menu to multiple platforms without having to maintain multiple menu templates.
-See the default template in `electron-menu.js` line 7 for an example of a consolidated template.
+See the [default template](https://github.com/Kilian/electron-create-menu/blob/master/index.js#L7) for an example of a consolidated template.

 You can also add a string or an array of strings as an argument to the separator function: `separator('darwin')`.
 The given value is interpreted as the value for `showOn`.